 This course focuses on exploring various elements that shape the hospitality customer experience, and standards and procedures for provision of excellent customer experience across various hospitality organizations.
 COURSE LEARNING OUTCOMES (CLOs) At the conclusion of this course students will be able to: 1.
-Explain guest cycle, touchpoints within each stage of the cycle, and tangible and intangible elements that shape guest experience.
-2. Identify quantitative and qualitative methods for assessing service quality in various hospitality operations 3.
-Demonstrate a comprehensive understanding of service failure and recovery tactics at different stages of the guest experience.
-4. Identify the various methods through which guest feedback is collected and explain how hospitality enterprises utilize this feedback.
-5. Develop a strategic plan to provide exceptional customer service and memorable guest experience.
+Describe the guest cycle, key touchpoints, and factors shaping the guest experience, and create a service blueprint to manage customer interactions effectively.
+2. Describe various methods for collecting guest feedback and apply both quantitative and qualitative approaches to assess service quality across diverse hospitality operations.
+3. Demonstrate a comprehensive understanding of service failure and recovery tactics at different stages of the guest experience.
+4. Understand the role of technology in shaping customer experience 5.
+Design an approach to deliver exceptional customer service that creates memorable guest experiences across diverse hospitality operations.
 Prerequisites: HOSP 1010 (Grade C- or higher).
 FA.